shengye000/BeyondJenBot/README.md

 1. Fixed a bug where Jen doesn't have cooldown isn't working.
 2. Added who said what in regards to TTS.

+### July 4, 2021 Update

+1. Removed TTS cooldown and instead added a TTS queue system.
+2. Added !ttsclear to remove all upcoming TTS in the queue.